-'Makes me glow': This snail slime-infused cream is on sale for just $18
+'Makes me glow': This bestselling snail slime-infused cream is down to $14 for Prime Day

-Snail slime seems to be the superstar ingredient in beauty products right now.
-We told you about the TikTok famous snail serum, and we are happy to report that the company that makes it also has a popular moisturizer: Cosrx Advanced Snail 92 All in one Cream, and right now, you can get in on sale for just $18.
+Believe it or not, snail slime seems to have become the superstar ingredient in beauty products right now.
+We've told you about the TikTok-famous snail serum, and we are happy to report that the company behind that also has a popular moisturizer: Cosrx Advanced Snail 92 All in one Cream, and for Prime Day, Amazon slashed the price to just $14, down from $26.
+As we wind down on the deal frenzy, now's the time to add this beauty to your cart.

 Enriched with 92% of snail mucin, this cream promises to hydrate, plump and improve your complexion.

 If you're into K-beauty (Korean skincare), you're probably familiar with snail mucin (snail slime), but if you have problem skin, be prepared for a lesson in hydration you get from the slime provided by these little gastropods.
-It's the main ingredient in Cosrx Advanced Snail 92 All in one Cream — this stuff has over 14,000 perfect five-star ratings for a reason!
+It's the main ingredient in Cosrx Advanced Snail 92 All in one Cream.

 Snail slime contains antimicrobial properties to protect your skin from infection.
 For people with sensitive skin, those properties also soothe and calm rosacea and acne-prone complexions.
-That's one reason Amazon shoppers love this cream.
+Snail mucin also contains copper peptides which plump and smooth your skin to reduce the appearance of fine lines.
+And if you have thirsty skin, snail slime is also packed with hydrating hyaluronic acid.

+More than 18,000 beauty enthusiasts rave about how the Cosrx Advanced Snail 92 All in one Cream improved their skin.

-"Redness gone in 12 hours," shared one rosacea sufferer.
+"Redness was gone in 12 hours," shared one rosacea sufferer.
 "I have tried multiple lotions/ creams for rosacea and this is the first one to work.
-Put it on at night and the next day my skin looked normal.
+Put it on at night and the next day, my skin looked normal.
 Just ordered my third tub, still working really well.
 Rosacea is gone."

 "This moisturizer is seriously the best for sensitive skin," wrote another five-star fan.
 "I use tretinoin and my skin gets so dry and sensitive.
 This is one of the only moisturizers that hydrates me without clogging up my skin or irritating it.
 I love it.
 Makes me glow but not oily at all."